 Diocese of New Jersey Cycle of Prayer

-Members and Ministry of the Committee on Resolutions
+Members and Ministry of the Bishop’s Advisory Commission on Music

-Members and Ministry of the Committee on the Diaconate
+Members and Ministry of the Bishop’s Advisory Commission on Liturgy

 World Wide Anglican Communion Cycle of Prayer

 The Most Revd George Takeli - Archbishop of the Anglican Church of Melanesia and Bishop of Central Melanesia

 Monday 20 May 2019

 Nambale (Kenya) The Rt Revd Robert Magina Barasa